skyla2692/DataStructue/README.md

   - Hash function - How to insert a key, determining f(key).
   - Collision resolution methtod - How to solve a collisio if occured.
 - HT-linear_probing.py is included in this part.
+  - HT-linear_probing.py : Defining a class of Hash Table that works in open addressing way.
+Also known as linear probing, they both work in same way, filling the underneath of slot that is already filled.

 ## 05. Heap

 ## 06. Tree